jsheth7/sweet/README.md

 ## Design Overview

 This project uses the Silex micro-framework, which is built on Symfony2 components.
+Silex uses a quasi-MVC design, which helps to build maintainable software.

 It uses composer to load in Silex components, as well as the guzzle PHP library (to make HTTP requests).